Falls and Unexplained Injuries Lawyer

 One of the biggest risks for injuries for the elderly and disabled is falling.
 When someone is a resident or patient at a nursing home, it is expected that they will be protected from preventable falls and other injuries.
 If you have a loved one that has been injured from a fall or has unexplained injuries while residing at a nursing home, this may be a sign of neglect or abuse.
 The team at Ligori & Ligori Attorneys at Law handles nursing home negligence injury claims, seeking justice and restitution for victims of nursing home abuse.

-According to the CDC, falls are the most common cause of injuries among the elderly.
+According to the CDC, falls stand out as the most prevalent cause of injuries among the elderly population, highlighting a significant public health concern.
 The CDC estimates that nearly 30 million falls occur each year, with 800,000 admittances to the hospital for care and 28,000 deaths.
-Nursing home staff are well aware of the risk of falls for the elderly and disabled, yet there are still many residents that are injured due to poor safety and prevention measures in these facilities.
-Falls and unexplained injuries to patients in nursing homes can be a sign of neglect or abuse.
-Family members or residents should report any suspected neglect to authorities, and contact a personal injury lawyer to discuss their legal options.
+Despite the awareness among nursing home staff regarding the heightened risk of falls for elderly and disabled residents, the prevalence of injuries persists due to inadequate safety protocols and preventive measures within these facilities.
+The occurrence of falls and unexplained injuries among nursing home residents often serves as a red flag for potential neglect or abuse within the facility’s care regimen.

 Nursing Home Injuries from Falls

-- Lack of staff to assist mobility-challenged patients
+- Shortage of staff to assist mobility-challenged patients in navigating their surroundings safely.

-If you have a loved one in a nursing home that has suffered from a fall injury, contact our team at Ligori & Ligori Attorneys at Law to discuss your case.
+If you have a loved one in a nursing home who has suffered from a fall injury, contact our team at Ligori & Ligori Attorneys at Law to discuss your case.
 You may be able to seek compensation from the nursing home for neglect.
 Our experienced legal team will evaluate your claim during a free consultation.
-Contact our office in Tampa to schedule an appointment.
+Contact our office in Tampa, Orlando, Ocala, Lakeland or Key West to schedule an appointment.